 In addition to using the Inventor Professional CAD system, the design engineers at SBF utilise the Inventor Studio rendering add-in to create customer presentations. customer geometries.
 Further optimisations have also been made to product data management in Autodesk Vault.
 In addition to using the Inventor Professional CAD system, the design engineers at SBF utilise the Inventor Studio rendering add-in to create customer presentations.
 Inventor Nastran is also used for FEM simulation when the strength of components needs to be analysed.
 There is also a special feature rectly in digital building models. to product data management in Vault the CAD models and the neutral formats a 3D CAD model - it also includes lots derived from them are used consistently throughout the production planning, work preparation, procurement and sales stages.
-BIM-COMPLIANT DATA SBF, Cideon rolled out a Building Infor- can then be used in the digital building mation Modelling (BIM) environment at LUNUX Lighting GmbH, which is a subsidiary of SBF.
+BIM-COMPLIANT DATA mation Modelling (BIM) environment at LUNUX Lighting GmbH, which is a subsidiary of SBF.
 LUNUX develops and produces professional LED exterior and interior lights for towns and cities, private developers, industry, shops, offices, logistics and railway transport.
 Nowadays, customers such as Deutsche Bahn particularly need BIM-compliant data - in other words, data that can be used di- This data contains far more than just of additional information, from costs and operating technology features through to function descriptions that are relevant to operations.
 For instance, the data for a railway platform light can include both the light beam data and the electrical In parallel with the CAD/PDM update at connected load values.
-These values SBF AND LUNUX Sächsische Bronzewarenfabrik (SBF) was established in Leipzig in 1862.
+These values SBF, Cideon rolled out a Building Infor- can then be used in the digital building SBF AND LUNUX Sächsische Bronzewarenfabrik (SBF) was established in Leipzig in 1862.
 After the First World War, the company switched its focus to lighting for ships.
 In 1968, SBF started specialising in lighting systems for railway vehicles.
 Today, around 130 employees at SBF and its subsidiary LUNUX develop and manufacture cutting-edge LED technology lighting systems for a very wide range of customers and applications.

 "CAD models can now be used consistently throughout the production planning, work preparation, procurement and sales stages."
-STEFAN BÜTTNER, HEAD OF DESIGN ENGINEERING AND CAD AT SBF building planning.

-DETAILS AND DATA SIZES Kay Rethmeier, Principal Consultant at Cideon, describes the BIM4 Customer workshop at LUNUX: "Everybody was really interested in the topic, and we achieved some important results.
-First, and BIM managers will be able to use the models are prepared in Inventor.
-During this process, it's important to reduce ple.
-Büttner is full of praise for the collabthe CAD data, because a BIM file contains multiple CAD models with different absolutely delighted with Cideon.
-The levels of detail that are used according updates were completed without a hitch, to the planning stage in guestion."
-As and both the collaboration with our IT Rethmeier also explains, the amount of department and the BIM rollout itself data in detailed models should always \\\\ couldn't have gone more smoothly."
+STEFAN BÜTTNER, HEAD OF DESIGN ENGINEERING AND CAD AT SBF offers a range of solutions for BIM, including Revit software, which is now more or less regarded as a standard in digital as possible, too." building planning.
+DETAILS AND DATA SIZES Kay Rethmeier, Principal Consultant at Cideon, describes the BIM4 Customer workshop at LUNUX: "Everybody was really interested in the topic, and we the models are prepared in Inventor.
+Durthe CAD data, because a BIM file conmodel for planning purposes.
+Autodesk be kept to a minimum: "To ensure the complete model stays manageable, the component models must be kept as small This requirement proved challenging.
+Lamp heads, for example, are designed as cast parts, and their CAD models are relatively large.
+At the workshop, LUNUX and Cideon came up with solutions to address this issue and created the relevant IFC files that architects, engineers achieved some important results.
+First, and BIM managers will be able to use when planning railway stations for examing this process, it's important to reduce ple.
+Büttner is full of praise for the collaboration, "At SBF and LUNUX alike, we're tains multiple CAD models with different absolutely delighted with Cideon.
+The levels of detail that are used according updates were completed without a hitch, to the planning stage in question."
+As and both the collaboration with our IT Rethmeier also explains, the amount of department and the BIM rollout itself data in detailed models should always couldn't have gone more smoothly."